gd-programming/gd.docs/docs/resources/client/level-object.md

   - Editor Layer 1: 5 (`20,5`)
   - Z Order: -1 (B3) (`25,-1`)

 Notice that every single objects contains at least 3 properties, `1`, `2`, `3`, which represent the object ID, X position and Y position respectively.
-Even in the case that the objects' X and Y positions are 0, the keys are not omitted.
+Even in the case that the objects' X and Y positions are 0, the keys are not omitted. <!-- TODO: Verify -->

 Property keys reflect the keys found in the following table, whereas property values are formatted as follows